JAG3R/flower-knight-probability-calculator/README.md

 MAX!!!: [1, 0, 2, 2] [727, 727, 727, 727, 727] 23.5 %
 MAX!!!: [1, 0, 1, 3] [727, 727, 727, 727, 727] 20.0 %

-* The method of measuring precise path length by Paint:
+* The method of measuring precise path length by Paint:(not recommend,it's a bit time consuming.)
 First, you need a map which size MUST be 960X640 pixels so that the ratio transfer will be correct.
 Usually, you can find a 960X640 map on wiki.
 If not 960X640, you have to take snapshot by yourself.
 **Note:The size MUST be 960X640 pixels.
 If not, the ratio transfer will be incorrect**